The Dark History of the Reincarnated Villainess: Characters

 The Vice Captain of the Hydrangea Security Force.
 He hates Iana due to her villainous nature, having also arrested her in the past.
-He still holds his grudge despite her personality change.
+He still holds his grudge despite her personality change, mostly because he thinks Iana is responsible for the disappearance of his sister.
+After discovering Amaryllis's true colors and that it was she who kidnapped his sister, he appears to have let go of his grudge upon learning of Iana's innocence.